freedom-manufaktur/Oktopus/Documentation/Oktopus Triggers.md

 #### Email received
 Triggers whenever an email was received in the users inbox (unread).
+##### Ideas
+- Implement a mail-in workflow, which analyses the email to create a new ticket or assign it to an existing one.
+- Use image inlining and attachment separation to create tickets that capture the original spirit of the email, rather then text only.

 #### Meeting accepted
 Triggers whenever a meeting accepted response was received in the users inbox (unread).